dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-2 Case Study - LLC sensitivity.md

 ## Sensitivity to Last Level Cache {#sec:Sensitivity2LLC}

 Processors have an increasing number of cores and execution threads.
-For instance, AMD integrates up to 128 cores capable of executing 256 threads in its Genoa microarchitecture [@amd_micro].
+For instance, AMD integrates up to 128 cores capable of executing 256 threads in its Genoa microarchitecture .
 This trend causes shared resources such as last-level cache (LLC) and off-chip memory bandwidth to come under increased pressure.
 Therefore, they must be scaled and/or managed as best as possible.

-Recent commercial processors such as Intel Xeon [@7446102], ARM ThunderX [@7920819], or AMD EPYC [@amd_rome][@amd_milan] include hardware support for users to control the allocation of both LLC space and memory bandwidth to processor threads.
+Recent commercial processors such as Intel Xeon [@QoSXeon], ARM ThunderX [@QoSThunderX], or AMD EPYC  include hardware support for users to control the allocation of both LLC space and memory bandwidth to processor threads.
 In this way, each thread can only use its allocated amount of shared resources, which helps to reduce interference with other threads.

 In this section we will characterize the shared cache usage of an AMD Milan processor running single-threaded memory intensive benchmarks of SPEC CPU2017.
 Our analysis will allow us to identify three different types of applications according to their use of the LLC.
 This result can be applied to properly size the processor LLC, especially considering the wide range available on the market.
 For example, we can determine whether an application could benefit from a larger LLC, i.e., whether an investment in new hardware would be justified.
 Or conversely, if an application has enough with a tight cache size and therefore we can buy a cheaper processor.

 ### AMD Milan Core Organization

 AMD launched in 2021 its AMD EPYC 7003 Series Processors, a processor family targeting the high-performance server segment.
-These processors are composed of Zen 3 cores, code-named Milan [@amd_micro].
+These processors are composed of Zen 3 cores, code-named Milan [@amd_milan].

 For this study, we have used a server with a 16-core AMD EPYC 7313P processor.
 The main characteristics of this system are specified in table @tbl:experimental_setup.